Pujitha2016/Fit-Pulse-Anomaly-Detection-from-Fitness-Devices/Milestone4/report_summary.md

-Milestone-4 Report Summary
+Objective

-This milestone focuses on developing a Streamlit-based Health Anomaly Detection Dashboard that enables users to upload their fitness data, process it through analytical pipelines, visualize health metrics, and download anomaly reports for further evaluation.
+The objective of this milestone is to develop an interactive health anomaly detection dashboard that allows users to upload fitness data, process it through analytical pipelines, visualize heart/sleep/steps insights, detect anomalies, and export reports for further analysis.

-Key Functionalities:
-1.File Upload (CSV/JSON): Users can import datasets directly into the dashboard for analysis.

-2.Integrated Pipeline: With a single action, the system performs:
--Data preprocessing.
--Feature engineering.
--Basic modeling.
--Anomaly detection across multiple metrics.

-3.Interactive Visual Insights: Visualizations generated using Plotly include:
+Dashboard Workflow:
+1.Data Upload:
+Users upload fitness data in CSV or JSON format through the dashboard.

+2.Pipeline Execution:
+The system performs preprocessing, feature engineering, modeling, and anomaly detection with a single click.

+3.Timestamp Mapping:
+A timestamp column is detected or generated for visualization purposes.

+4.Date Filtering:
+Users select a date range to filter visual results.

+5.Visualization:
+Interactive Plotly charts display:
-Heart Rate Trends with anomaly markers.
+Heart rate trends + anomaly markers
-Sleep Duration highlighting abnormal patterns.
+Sleep duration patterns + abnormal highlights
-Step Count Behavior with low activity alerts.

-4.Filtering & User Controls: Date range selection allows focused inspection of specific time periods.
+Step count trends + low-activity alerts

+6.Reporting:
-5.Automated Reporting: Anomaly results are summarized in a table and exported as a CSV report, useful for documentation and analysis.
+Anomalies are summarized in a table and can be downloaded as a CSV report.

 Tools & Technologies:
-Streamlit, Plotly, Pandas, JSON, Google Colab, pyngrok.
+Streamlit, Plotly, Pandas, Google Colab, pyngrok.

+Key Insights from the Dashboard:

+Heart Rate Variability:
+Sudden spikes in heart rate are flagged, indicating potential stress or cardiac irregularity.

+Sleep Behavior:
+Abnormally low (<4 hours) or high (>10 hours) sleep durations are detected and highlighted.

+Physical Activity Trends:
+Step count visualization helps identify sedentary behavior and low-activity days.

 Outcome:
 Milestone-4 successfully integrates previous components into a unified dashboard that is user-friendly,